qubic/qubic-cli/README.md

 Command:
 [WALLET COMMANDS]
 	-showkeys
-		Generating identity, pubkey key from private key.
-Private key must be passed either from params or configuration file.
+		Generate identity, public key and private key from seed.
+Seed must be passed either from params or configuration file.
 	-getbalance <IDENTITY>
 		Balance of an identity (amount of qubic, number of in/out txs) -getasset <IDENTITY>